prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 }
 ```

-Then integrate the native style ad using GAM Banner ad unit
+Then integrate the native style ad using GADAdLoader

 ```swift
 // 1.
 Setup NativeRequest